A dress code for flying? Yes, and here's why we need it now - ExBulletin

 What are the benefits of an airline dress code?

 There are at least two reasons to adopt a more formal dress code.
-First, people who dress don’t act.
-At least that’s the assessment of airline pilot Ken Schulte.
+First of all, people who dress don’t act.
+At least that is the assessment of Ken Schulte, an airline pilot.

 Although there is no proven link between dressing and socially acceptable behavior on an airplane, there is compelling research make the connection between behavior and clothing.